prymnumber/DS-SF-24/README.md

 **HW 1 is Assigned**

  - Please read and follow instructions from [readme](https://github.com/ga-students/DS-SF-24/blob/master/HW%20Assignments/HW1/readme.md)
- - This homework is due on Jun 23rd, 2016 at 6:30PM
+ - This homework is due on June 23rd, 2016 at 6:30PM

 **Additional Resources**